Vector Network Coding Based on Subspace Codes Outperforms Scalar Linear Network Coding: A Family of Generalized Combination Networks

-Notice first that the \emph{local} and \emph{global} coding vectors for the $(\epsilon,\ell)$-$\mathcal{N}_{h,r,s}$ network must be the same.
-Hence, we won't distingish between them in the sequel.
-Second, it should be remarked that for certain parameters, the min-cut of the $(\epsilon,\ell)$-$\mathcal{N}_{h,r,s}$-network is larger than the number of messages~$h$.
-An equivalent network in which the min-cut is $h$, which is solved with alphabet of the same size, can be constructed as follows: replace the $i$-th receiver $R_i$ by a node $T_i$ from which there are $h$ links to $h$ vertices $P_{ij}$, $1 \leq j \leq h$.
+Notice first that the \emph{local} and \emph{global} coding vectors for the $(\epsilon,\ell)$-$\mathcal{N}_{h,r,s}$ network must be the same (since only at the source the encoding can make a difference).
+Hence, we will not distinguish between them in the sequel.
+Second, it should be remarked that if $s > h$, then the min-cut of the $(\epsilon,\ell)$-$\mathcal{N}_{h,r,s}$ network is larger than the number of messages~$h$.
+An equivalent network in which the min-cut is $h$, which is solved with an alphabet of the same size, can be constructed as follows: replace the $i$-th receiver $R_i$ by a node $T_i$ from which there are $h$ links to $h$ vertices $P_{ij}$, $1 \leq j \leq h$.
 From $P_{ij}$, $1 \leq j \leq h$, there is a link to a new receiver $R_i^\prime$.
 Similarly, we can avoid parallel links in the network.
 Assume there are $\ell$ parallel links from vertex $U$ to vertex $V$.
 We can remove these links and add $\ell$ vertices $W_1,W_2,\ldots ,W_\ell$, such that there exists a link from $U$ to $W_i$, $1 \leq i \leq \ell$, and there exists a link from each vertex $W_i$, $1 \leq i \leq \ell$, to $V$.
 Again, the new network is solvable over the same alphabet as the old network.
 In the $(\epsilon,\ell)$-$\mathcal{N}_{h,r,s}$ network, this transformation can be done by simply replacing each node in the middle layer by~$\ell$ nodes.